orbuluh/fundamental/2_ptrs/README.md

 - The idea is that you keep a window containing valid substring with 2 ptrs
   - you keep expand the right pointer till you find the first window
   - then you try to make the window invalid again through shrinking the left pointer
+- TODOs: 3.
+Longest Substring Without Repeating Characters
+- TODOs: 30.
+Substring with Concatenation of All Words

 ## [:bulb: 76.
 Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/) [:dart:](min_window_substr.h)